Grilled Beef Tenderloin with Red Wine Reduction

-- With butcher's twine, truss the Beef Tenderloin every 3 inches, so that the tenderloin will get an even sear.
+- With butcher's twine, truss the beef tenderloin every 3 inches so it can get an even sear.

-- Coat tenderloin with olive oil, and season with salt, fresh cracked black pepper, and chopped rosemary.
+- Coat the tenderloin with olive oil, then season with salt, fresh cracked black pepper, and chopped rosemary.
+Set aside.

-- Set tenderloin aside and preheat the grill and cast iron roasting pan to 450°F.
+- Preheat your kamado grill and a cast iron roasting pan to 450°F.

-- Once preheated, coat pan with olive oil and lay the tenderloin in.
-Sear for 1-2 minutes per side, until each side is well-seared.
+- Once preheated, coat the pan with olive oil and lay the tenderloin in it.
+Sear for 1–2 minutes per side, until each side is well-seared.

-- Once seared, insert a temperature probe into the center of the tenderloin, and close the lid of the kamado.
+- Once seared, insert a temperature probe into the center of the tenderloin, and close the kamado lid.

-- Dwell the kamado's temperature for the remainder of the cook by shutting the top vent and bottom vent completely.
+- Dwell the kamado's temperature for the remainder of the cook (which should take about 20 minutes) by shutting the top and bottom vents completely.

-- The internal temperature of the tenderloin needs to reach 125°F. Half-way through the temperature climb, give the tenderloin a flip and close the lid again.
+- The internal temperature of the tenderloin needs to reach 125°F. Halfway through the temperature climb, slowly and carefully open the lid, give the tenderloin a flip, and close the lid again.

-- When the tenderloin reaches an internal temperature of 1257deg;F, remove from the grill to a pan and allow it to rest while you make the red wine sauce.
+- When the tenderloin reaches an internal temperature of 125°F, move it from the cast iron roasting pan inside the grill to a separate pan and allow it to rest while you make the red wine reduction.

-- Use the same roasting pan to make the red wine sauce.
-Begin the sauce by caramelizing the sliced shallots, and follow that with 3 Tbsp of your unsalted butter.
+- Use the same roasting pan inside the grill to prepare the red wine sauce.
+Begin by caramelizing the sliced shallots, and follow that with 3 tablespoons of the unsalted butter.

-- Pour in your favorite Merlot, and stir to incorporate everything.
+- Pour in your favorite Merlot — assuming you have some left — and stir to incorporate.

-- Season the sauce with salt and pepper to taste, followed by throwing in 2 sprigs of fresh rosemary.
+- Season the sauce with salt and pepper to taste, then throw in the fresh rosemary sprigs.